EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: Conclusion

 \section{Conclusion}

 In this paper, we introduce EAGLE, an efficient framework for speculative sampling.
-EAGLE conducts the drafting process auto-regressively at the more structured (second-top-layer) feature level and mitigates sampling uncertainty in predicting the next feature by incorporating tokens from one time step ahead.
+EAGLE conducts the drafting process autoregressively at the more structured (second-to-top-layer) feature level and mitigates sampling uncertainty in predicting the next feature by incorporating tokens from one time step ahead.
 EAGLE is guaranteed to preserve the output distribution of the LLM while significantly enhancing generation speed.
-On MT-bench, EAGLE is 3x faster than vanilla auto-regressive decoding, 2x faster than Lookahead, and 1.6x faster than Medusa.
+On MT-bench, EAGLE is 2.1x-3.8x faster than vanilla autoregressive decoding, 1.7x-2.1x faster than Lookahead, and 1.5x-1.6x faster than Medusa.

-\textbf{Acknowledgements.} We acknowledge useful discussions with the Medusa's team leader Tianle Cai, the Lookahead's team leader Hao Zhang, interactions with the gpt-fast team leaders Horace He and Soumith Chintala on X, and Yihan Wu.
+\textbf{Acknowledgements.} We acknowledge useful discussions with the Medusa's team leader Tianle Cai, the Lookahead's team leader Hao Zhang, the SpecTr's team leader Ziteng Sun, interactions with the gpt-fast team leaders Horace He and Soumith Chintala on X, and Yihan Wu.